Instructor: Tim Chumley

 Course plan

-• Class materials: Lecture notes, Introduction
+• Class materials: Lecture notes, worksheet, doubling_map.m script

 • After class: Think about the role slope plays in today’s worksheet examples and its relationship to attracting and repelling fixed points.